Research at the Bauch lab

 From 2019 to 2023, I worked at the Princess Margaret Cancer Research Centre on a research project in the Pugh Lab.
 The project utilizes a novel TCR sequencing method known as CapTCR for non-invasive immune monitoring of solid-tumour patients given adoptive T-cell therapy.

 I've had the opportunity to present my research at the Trans-Atlantic Journeys in Cell and Gene Therapy joint meeting between researchers at the University of Toronto and the University of Manchester.
+The paper is currently under peer review, the preprint is available here.

 Immune 2.0